 The short answer is no. Compliance with Kari's Law only applies to multi-line systems manufactured, imported, sold, leased, or installed on or after 02-17-2020.
 However, we recommend that installers performing upgrades to existing systems strongly consider helping their customers become compliant.
 Their users and any guests may need to access 911 emergency services at some point.

 Kind of.
-The Ray Baum’s Act is a measure to improve the dispatchable location information that is associated with emergency calls from multi-line telephone systems.
+The RAY BAUM’S Act is a measure to improve the dispatchable location information that is associated with emergency calls from multi-line telephone systems.
 Dispatchable location means the location delivered to the public-safety answering point (PSAP), comprised of the validated street address and any additional information like suite or apartment number.
-Though these rules went into effect on December 6 of 2019, however, the compliance dates for Ray Baum’s are January 6, 2021 and January 6, 2022 – depending on the nature of the device.
+RAY BAUM'S Act applies to all MLTS that are manufactured, imported, offered for first sale or lease, first sold or leased, or installed after February 16, 2020.

-What Does This Mean For Hosted PBX Providers and Resellers?
+What Does This All This Mean For Hosted PBX Providers and Resellers?

 Steps To Maintain Compliance

-- Check with the FCC Report and Order to understand your requirements.
+- Review the FCC's page on Kari's Law and RAY BAUM'S ACT to understand your requirements.

 - Verify end users can direct dial 911 without needing to dial an access code.